edmundgjj/TGC_Milestone_Project_2/Readme.md

 The landing page is kept simple and minimalistic because the main aim is to have the users input a movie title and should not have too many other distractions.

-I also included a collage image of some movie posters I stitched together on photoshop that links to Rotten Tomatoes' Top 10 Movies of 2019 for the users' reference.
+I also included a collage image of some movie posters I stitched together on photoshop that links to Rotten Tomatoes' THE BEST MOVIES OF 2019 for the users' reference.

-Once the users have keyed in and submitted the movie title, the image of the 'Rotten Tomatoes' Top 10 Movies of 2019' disappears and the search results takes its place.
+Once the users have keyed in and submitted the movie title, the image of the 'Rotten Tomatoes' THE BEST MOVIES OF 2019' disappears and the search results takes its place.
 Unfortunately, the
 OMDB api only returns a maximum of ten results but it should suffice if the user is specific with his/her search string entry .
 The movie search results are placed neatly side by side with a button 'movie details' that invites users to click on it for added information.

 Once the button is clicked, another page is loaded which shows the details of the search.
 I would expect movie buffs to be visual creatures and I included the poster of the search to be prominently displayed on the left.
 On the right side, details of the movie is displayed in an easy to read format.